Rakowskiii/snails-rs/README.md

 To embark on your journey with Solana Native Security Labs, start by cloning this repository to your local machine.
 Each lab is self-contained in its own directory under `labs/lab<num>`.
 For detailed instructions on how to navigate and complete a lab, refer to the README file within each lab's directory.
 Here's a quick overview of the steps you'll generally follow:
 1. Navigate to the lab's directory.
 2. Read the README file to understand the lab's objectives and vulnerabilities.
-3. Open tests/mod.rs to view the lab's tests and follow `test_works_properly` to understand the program's intended functionality.
+3. Open tests/mod.rs to view the lab's tests and follow `test_proper_flow` to understand the program's intended functionality.
 4. Modify indicated sections within the `hack` test to exploit the program's vulnerabilities.
 5. Tweak your code till you successfully exploit the vulnerability, indicated by both of the tests passing.